April 2026

 Held-out pass@1 vs RL step (panel arm, 100 RL steps) +15 pp absolute (2.07×) over 100 RL steps · LoRA r32 on the panel variance band (354 train problems) held-out pass@1 (n=100) batch-0 baseline 0% 10% 20% 30% .140 .290 .290 batch 0 = .140 0 10 20 30 40 50 60 70 80 90 RL step Single-sample held-out (~3 pp aggregate stderr); per-source noise ~7–10 pp. Eval at every checkpoint, eval_every=10.

 Figure 2.
 Panel held-out pass@1 across 100 RL steps on the panel variance band (354 training problems).
-Trajectory shape: brief weight-shock dip at batch 10 → monotone climb to batch 50 → step-jump at batch 70 → plateau at 27–29%.
-Vanilla Qwen3-thinking sits at ~60% on the same held-out (off-chart); panel ends at roughly half of thinking's pre-RL pass rate, but more than doubles its own starting point.
+Trajectory shape: brief weight-shock dip at batch 10, monotone climb to batch 50, step-jump at batch 70, plateau at 27-29%.
+Vanilla Qwen3-thinking sits at ~60% on the same held-out (off-chart); panel ends at about half of thinking's pre-RL pass rate, but more than doubles its own starting point.

 Panel's training pool is unevenly distributed across sources because each source contributes a different fraction of problems to panel's variance band.
 The held-out gains track that distribution closely: